Examples of determination include: having a fighting spirit, persisting through difficulty, and being certain in your beliefs.

 Determination is important for every career.
 Without drive and determination, nothing would ever get done!

 Below are some examples of determination that you can use for inspiration.
-Try to find some examples from your own life that you can fit into your resume, application, or interview.
+Try to find some examples from your own life that you can fit into your resume skills section, application, or interview.

 1. Being Single Minded

 Single-mindedness refers to your ability to focus on just one thing.
 Most people who are determined don’t lose their focus on that one thing they want.

 This shows determination because, too often, people change their mind or lose focus.
 But a truly determined person has one goal that they don’t lose track of.